-80 km @ 80 km per hour = 1 hour at base rate of \$ = \$40.94
+80 km (a) 80 km per hour = 1 hour at base rate = \$42.68

-Vehicle Allowance: 80 km. @ \$0.49 cents per km. = \$39.20
+Vehicle Allowance: 80 km. a \$0.52 per km. = \$41.60

-For a daily total of = \$80.14
+For a daily total of = \$84.28

-Where the employer provides the transportation the travel allowance would be paid but the vehicle allowance would not be payable.
+Where the Employer provides the transportation the travel allowance would be paid but the vehicle allowance would not be payable.

-- Where the Employer is required to supply transportation, such (d) transportation shall, at a minimum, be a safe, clean and modern means of transportation with sufficient seating for each person allowing adequate comfort for adults.
+- (d) Where the Employer is required to supply transportation, such transportation shall, at a minimum, be a safe, clean and modern means of transportation with sufficient seating for each person allowing adequate comfort for adults.
 School buses shall not be used for such transportation.
 When the size of the crew is such that the capacity of a coach-type bus is required, such bus transportation will be provided.
-Pick up points shall be mutually agreed upon. - Employees who are transported to a job site but who refuse to start (e) work at the prescribed time due to a picket line or other form of labour relations dispute will not be paid any transportation allowance for that day. - When the transportation provided by the Employer for the (f) conveyance of Employees is delayed by circumstances that are reasonably within the control of the Employer or the bussing company, the Employees shall be paid for all such time in excess of 15 minutes beyond the scheduled departure time, up to a limit of two (2) hours at the applicable straight time rate. - If an employee is required by the Employer to move from one job (g) to another during working hours, the Employer shall provide the transportation or pay vehicle allowance at the rate of forty nine
+Pick up points shall be mutually agreed upon. - (e) Employees who are transported to a job site but who refuse to start work at the prescribed time due to a picket line or other form of labour relations dispute will not be paid any transportation allowance for that day.

-- cents (49 ¢) per kilometer traveled if the employee uses his own vehicle.
-The employee shall not suffer any loss of pay as a result of transferring between projects during working hours. - (h) Employees required to travel out of a city or town to another job after working a shift, and before an eight (8) hour break occurs, shall be paid for all time traveled at the rate of time and one-half the normal rate.
-If still traveling the following day, the employee shall be paid the normal rate for time traveled during the regular working day only. - (i) When an employee is being paid subsistence allowance in accordance with Article 10.04 (a) or (b), and when there is no accommodation available within 45 km. of the project on which the employee is engaged, the employer shall determine the location of the nearest available suitable accommodation, and shall determine the number of road kilometres beyond a 45 kilometre radius of the project that would be required to travel each way from the nearest available suitable accommodation, and shall calculate the travel allowance in accordance with the above provisions.
+- (f) When the transportation provided by the Employer for the conveyance of Employees is delayed by circumstances that are reasonably within the control of the Employer or the bussing company, the Employees shall be paid for all such time in excess of 15 minutes beyond the scheduled departure time, up to a limit of 2 hours at the applicable straight time rate. - (g) If an Employee is required by the Employer to move from 1 job to another during working hours, the Employer shall provide the transportation or pay vehicle allowance at the rate of \$0.52 per kilometer traveled if the Employee uses his/her own vehicle.
+The Employee shall not suffer any loss of pay as a result of transferring between projects during working hours. - (h) Employees required to travel out of a city or town to another job after working a shift, and before an 8 hour break occurs, shall be paid for all time traveled at the rate of time and one-half the normal rate.
+If still traveling the following day, the Employee shall be paid the normal rate for time traveled during the regular working day only. - (i) When an Employee is being paid subsistence allowance in accordance with Clause 10.04 (a) or (b), and when there is no accommodation available within 45 kilometers of the project on which the Employee is engaged, the Employer shall determine the location of the nearest available suitable accommodation, and shall determine the number of road kilometres beyond a 45 kilometre radius of the project that would be required to travel each way from the nearest available suitable accommodation, and shall calculate the travel allowance in accordance with the above provisions.
 In the event suitable accommodation within a 45 kilometre radius of the project becomes available, the payment of the travel allowance will cease.